richelbilderbeek/internship_aram/README.md

 -----------|----------------------------------------|-------------------------------------------------
-8:30-9:30  |No work yet                             |At home 9:30-9:35  |Meeting Richel                          |Discord 15:14      |Hand in report                          |On GitHub 15:14-15:30|Evaluate                                |Area near coffee machine 15:30-16:30|Meeting with Geert van den Bogaart      |5171.6?? (aka Geerts's office)
+8:30-9:30  |No work yet                             |At home 9:30-9:35  |Meeting Richel                          |Discord 14:29      |Hand in report                          |On GitHub 14:30-15:00|Evaluate                                |To be discussed: Richel's place or at Groningen Central Station 15:30-16:30|Meeting with Geert van den Bogaart      |5171.6?? (aka Geerts's office)

 ## Questions for supervisors